AP Explains: How Germany hopes to quit using coal

 A bold strategy on coal could spur action in Germany’s other economic sectors, such as transportation and heating, said Karen Pittel, director of the ifo Center for Energy, Climate and Resources.

-Germany could also revive its image as a climate pioneer abroad.
+It would also take Germany’s ‘energy transition’ a step further, following the massive expansion of solar and wind power in recent years, reviving the country’s image as a climate pioneer.
 The coal decision is being closely watched in neighboring European countries such as Poland, Slovakia and Bulgaria, which also rely heavily on fossil fuels.

 Scientists say that if all of the world’s existing coal plants — including those under construction in Asia and Africa — run for their expected lifespans, they would emit as much CO2 as the atmosphere can afford to absorb if global warming is to remain below 1.5 C.